FlavScents AInsights Entry for Alpha-Ionone (CAS: 127-41-3)

 3. Natural Occurrence & Formation

-Alpha-ionone naturally occurs in various plants, including violets, raspberries, and certain types of tea.
-It is formed through the oxidative degradation of carotenoids, such as beta-carotene, which is a common pathway in many fruits and flowers.
-This compound is often used to impart a "natural" flavor or fragrance designation due to its presence in nature, although it is frequently synthesized for commercial use.
+Alpha-ionone naturally occurs in a variety of plant sources, including violets, raspberries, and certain types of tea.
+It is formed through the oxidative degradation of carotenoids, such as beta-carotene, which undergo enzymatic cleavage to produce ionones.
+This compound is often used to confer a "natural" designation in flavors and fragrances due to its presence in nature and its derivation from natural precursors.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs